-The Boxing Day Tsunami in 2004 struck the South-East Coast of India at a point just 15 miles away from Bethel Children’s Home in Chennai.
+The Boxing Day Tsunami in 2004 struck the South-East Coast of India at a point just 15 miles away from Bethel Children’s Home.
 At that time, India Direct Founders Dave and Karen Armstrong were visiting the LCCT projects and witnessed the aftermath of the disaster.
-They witnessed first-hand the devastating effect it had on people’s lives, especially further south along the coast in the hardest-hit fishing villages, such as Tharangambadi, near Poraiyar.
+They witnessed first-hand the devastating effect it had on people’s lives, especially further south along the coast in the hardest-hit fishing villages.

 After 3 long years of fundraising and building work, the children moved from their overcrowded rented house into a spacious new home, which was given the name ‘Joy’ by local villagers.
 In 2013 we opened a second building at Joy for the boys to live in to comply with recent government legislation requiring girls and boys to be housed separately.
 Many of the children affected by the Tsunami have been returned safely to their families, their places being filled by other needy local children on our waiting list.

 Following the purchase of a female cow Paul (“milk” in tamil) and her calf PIP (Poynton India Project) the home now has around 5 cows providing milk, a large vegetable patch providing vegetables for the children and a brood of chickens.
 We aim to increase the self-sufficiency of the home in order to reduce the need for large donations and allow us to take more children from our current waiting list.

 However, our two homes require nearly £6000 worth of annual maintenance, renovations and utility bills each year.
 We need your help to fund this maintenance through additional donations, fundraising and sponsorship.